quidphp/orm/README.md

 - [RowsIndex](src/RowsIndex.php) | Class for a collection of many rows within different tables (keys are indexed)
 - [Schema](src/Schema.php) | Class that provides a schema for a database with tables and columns information
 - [Sql](src/Sql.php) | Class used to build a sql query in a object-oriented way, uses the DB class (linked to the ORM components)
+- [Syntax](src/Syntax.php) | Class with static methods to generate SQL syntax strings (compatible with MySQL and MariaDB)
 - [Table](src/Table.php) | Class to represent an existing table within a database
 - [TableClasse](src/TableClasse.php) | Class required to identify which class needs to be used by the different ORM components of a table
 - [TableRelation](src/TableRelation.php) | Class to access the relation data of a table